THINGS TO THINK ABOUT WHEN PREPARING TO BUY A HOME

 Congratulations you’re now completely broke, welcome to home ownership!

 For more information see my Home Buying Guide.
-Also review The Law of Real Estate Agency Pamphlet which outlines your legal rights when dealing with a Real Estate Firm or Agent.
+Also review The Law of Real Estate Agency Pamphlet which outlines your legal rights when dealing with a Real Estate Brokerage Firm or Realtor.

 To search for properties please go HERE.